ripred/CPUVolt/README.md

 ## Measure the voltage of the processor.

-Measure the voltage applied to Vcc on the ATMega processor using nothing more than the internal registers.
+Measure the voltage applied to Vcc on the Microchip (Atmel) ATMega processors using nothing more than the internal registers.
 NO external parts necessary.

 Example use: